senoodle/bookmark-manager/README.md

 2. As a user, I want to be add the site and title to a bookmark manager.

+3. As a user, I want to be able to delete a bookmark.

 ![Screenshot 2021-07-19 at 14 29 15](https://user-images.githubusercontent.com/81044352/126167420-dd00a6b6-0f77-4d03-a544-418b9ca00f89.png)

 0. Run bundle